keenanhi/keenanhi.github.io/blog/back-to-basics/digital-audio-basics/_drafts/2015-07-02-Get-Started-Part-2.md

 Finally, we have a digital audio wave from our ADC that we can save onto our computer!
 To store these digital sound waves, computers typically use a user-friendly software called a **Digital Audio Workstation**, or DAW for short.
 There are many different types of DAWs, ranging from basic freewares such as Audacity to more advanced programs like Logic, Pro Tools, and Cubase.

 (An important thing to note moving forward is that I primarilly use Logic X, because I work on a Mac, and my experience with Logic has been better for my personal needs than alternative DAWs.
 But don't run away if you don't have any intention of using Logic, or don't use a Mac!
 I will jump through flaming hoops to make sure everything I talk about on Get Mastered is applicable accross DAWs.
-Unfortunately, for Logic users, this means I will refrain from specifics of logic in my general tutorials.
-If there is demand for it, I can make some more Logic specific tutorials down the line.
-Perhaps a "Working With Logic" mini-series could happen if ther's enough clammor for it...)
+If there is demand for it, I can make some more Logic specific tutorials down the line)

 Moving on to [Part 3](http://getmastered.com/mini-series/getting-started/Get-Started-Part-3/), we will work exclusively inside of the computer.
 It is important to remember that since we are working inside of a computer *from now on, everything is digital*.
-If you skimmed over those big analog vs. digital concepts, it will come back to bite you later when you are dealing with some more advanced features of DAWs; make sure you understand these concepts before moving on!
+If you skimmed over those big analog vs. digital concepts, it will come back to bite you later when you are dealing with some more advanced features of DAWs; make sure you understand these concepts!
 They are tricky, but incredibly important, and your understanding of them will put your music production skills miles ahead of 99% of musicians poking their noses around Garage Band.